 In architecture, coping is the protective lip or cap at the top of the wall to complete its look.
 It also protects it from various elements.
 Pool design uses it in the same manner.

 When building your in-ground swimming pool, it will most likely have some exposed steel on its bond or pool wall’s upper surface.
 Installing coping will cover this.
-It can also help lead the water away from your swimming pool and in the floor drain.
-Besides increasing safety for your entire family around the edges of your pool, these copings also provide an aesthetic appeal that provide a complete look to your backyard.
+Likewise, it can help lead the water away from your swimming pool and in the floor drain.
+This means, it increases the safety for your entire family around the edges of your pool.
+Also, these copings provide an aesthetic appeal and a complete look to your backyard.

 You may also consider pool copings as a part of a pool landscaping, where you can add a touch of your personality to it.
 It is available in a wide array of materials, finishes, cuts, and colours, so you’ll be able to find something suitable for the overall design of your outdoor space.